-The Economics Research Centre produces rigorous analyses on issues of the Cypriot economy using novel and state-of-the-art methodologies building upon the in-depth institutional knowledge of the local economy the Centre has acquired the last decade.
-The analyses produced by the Centre are communicated to a wide range of audiences, including the scientific community, governmental organisations, NGOs, trade unions, media and the wide public.
-Our research activities are covered by the following sectors:
+The Economics Research Centre (CypERC) produces rigorous analyses on issues of the Cypriot economy using novel and state-of-the-art methodologies and building upon the in-depth institutional knowledge of the local economy the Centre has acquired over the years.
+The analyses produced at the Centre are communicated to a wide range of audiences, including the scientific and business community, governmental organisations, NGOs, trade unions and the media.
+Research activities are divided into the following sectors:

 Microeconomic and welfare analysis

-The sector is responsible for analysing topics relevant to the economic welfare of the households, the role of state (with an emphasis on the impact of fiscal policy) and the productivity of Cypriot firms.
-Topical issues which are currently on the research agenda of the sector include the estimation of the output gap in Cyprus, the study of inequality and poverty, the impact of social policy, the analysis of the behaviour of individuals in the labour market and their retirement decision, as well as the construction of productivity indices for the Cypriot economy.
+The sector analyses topics regarding the economic welfare of households, the role of the state and productivity.
+Topical issues which are currently on the research agenda of the sector include the impact of social policy, the public-private pay gap in Europe, the effects of the tax system on differences in labour supply outcomes across countries, competitiveness and the construction of productivity indicdes for the Cypriot economy.
 The responsibilities of the sector also include the maintenance and updating of the tax-benefit microsimulation model for Cyprus which is part of the European model EUROMOD and the coordination of the field research conducted for the collection of data for individuals aged 50 and over as part of the European research project SHARE.
 The research outcomes of the sector address a wide audience including academics, researchers and policy makers and are published in the CypERC Economic Policy/Analysis Papers, in peer-reviewed academic journals or as policy reports.

 Macroeconomic Forecasts and Analysis

-The sector focuses on the development of models/tools for macroeconomic analysis of the Cypriot economy and the construction of forecasts for macroeconomic indicators.
+The sector focuses on the development of models/tools for macroeconomic analysis of the Cypriot economy and the construction of forecasts for macroeconomic indicators, both at the aggregate and sectoral level.
 Details about the methodologies employed for macroeconomic analysis and forecasting are published in the Economic Analysis/Policy Papers series of the Centre.

 GDP growth and inflation forecasts are published on a quarterly basis along with an analysis of recent developments and outlook for the Cypriot economy in the bulletin Economic Outlook.